How to give a cat a flea bath that hates water

 What can I bathe my cat in to kill fleas?

-Most veterinarians would advise that you use a licensed flea treatment, rather than bathing your cat.
+But is bathing preferable to other treatments?
+Actually no. Most veterinarians would advise that you use a licensed flea treatment rather than bathing your cat.
 If you do still decide to bathe your cat then make sure you choose a product that states it is safe for cats and that you follow the manufacturer’s instructions properly.

 Does Dawn kill fleas?

-Vets don't recommend using Dawn or any other dish soap/washing up liquid to wash your cat.
-It may well help reduce adult flea numbers on your pet, but it is also potentially very irritating to your cat’s skin and will dry out the natural oils in their coat.
-Get yourself to a veterinarian as soon as possible to pick up some effective flea treatment products instead.
+Many people ponder the question, “does Dawn dish soap kill fleas on pets?”.
+But whether it does or not, vets don't recommend using Dawn or any other dish soap to wash your cat.
+While it can help reduce adult flea numbers on your pet, it is potentially very irritating to your cat’s skin and it will dry out the natural oils in their coat.
+It’s preferable to get yourself to a veterinarian as soon as possible to pick up some effective flea treatment products instead.
+You could, however, try our 10 easy home remedies for fleas on cats.

 Rebecca is a veterinary surgeon who graduated in 2009 from the Royal Veterinary College in London.
 She has a wealth of experience in first opinion small animal practice, having done a mixture of day-to-day routine work, on-call emergency duties and managerial roles over the years.
 She enjoys medicine in particular and she is proud to have recently achieved a BSAVA postgraduate certificate in small animal medicine (with commendation).
 She writes on various feline and canine topics, including behavior, nutrition, and health.
 Outside of work and writing she enjoys walking her own dog, spending time with her young family and baking!